zvxvx/networking/Lab4/README.md

 ### port

 - Must be an integer value.
-This program works specifically for the http 1.1 protocol, so any port running the http protocol can be used.
-Any https protocol port used is likely to have the connection reset by peer.
+This program works specifically for the HTTP\1.1 protocol, so any port running the HTTP protocol can be used.
+Any HTTPS protocol port used is likely to have the connection reset by peer.

 ### domain